sdtcsyl/QCC/README.md

 Step 5, start to run the main.py.

 The project is not allowed to imfringe laws and any actions must be within the scope of the law.
+Please refer to the robots.txt in https://www.qichacha.com/robots.txt.